MGNX Investors Have Opportunity to Lead MacroGenics, Inc. Securities Fraud Lawsuit

 What to do next: To join the MacroGenics class action, go to https://rosenlegal.com/submit-form/?case_id=27488 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 24, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

-Details of the case: According to the lawsuit, throughout the Class Period, defendants provided overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts related to early interim safety data results from the TAMARACK Phase 2 study.
-The claims arise on May 9, 2024, when MacroGenics presented interim updated safety and efficacy data for its cancer treatment study TAMARACK.
+Details of the case: According to the lawsuit, during the Class Period, defendants made false and/or misleading statements concerning Macrogenic's TAMARACK Phase 2 study of its drug vobramitamab duocarmazine (vobra duo) in patients with resistant prostate cancer.
+Specifically, the Complaint alleges that defendants' statements created a materially misleading impression concerning the safety profile of vobra duo and the totality of the Phase 2 TAMARACK study data.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 To join the MacroGenics class action, go to https://rosenlegal.com/submit-form/?case_id=27488 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.